-Drug detox is often the first step in a drug rehab program, that could include any number of intervention strategies aimed at assisting drug addicted patients through the withdrawal process.
-Whatever drug detox method is used, the goal should be to safely lessen the discomfort and physical effects drug withdrawal may cause while stabilizing physiological functions.
-In some cases, stabilizing the patient requires medication intervention to ease the physical and mental symptoms so common with many drug detox.
+An effective drug detox could include a number of intervention strategies, specifically aimed, at assisting patients through the withdrawal process.
+Whatever drug detox method is available, the goal should be to safely lessen the discomfort and physical effects drug withdrawal may cause, while stabilizing physiological functions.
+In some cases, supporting the patient requires medical intervention to ease the physical and mental symptoms so familiar with drug detox.

-Drug Detox facilities can differ from inpatient medical assisted to outpatient home based.
-If you would like to determine the best drug detox facility, you should consider what are the most important factors for you:
+Opioid Detox facilities can differ from inpatient medical assisted to outpatient home based.
+If you would like to determine what is the best drug detox facility, you should consider your priorities.

-Important factors to consider when choosing a drug detox:
+Here are some Important factors to consider, when choosing the best drug detox:

 - Does the drug detox facility offer medical support around the clock?